BrChung/ModernFolio/content/about/about.md

 profile_image: "./profile_image.webp"
 ---

 Hello!
-My name is Brian Chung, and I’m currently an undergraduate studying Computer Science.
-I love collaborating with others to discover solutions to difficult problems.
-I firmly believe that success doesn’t become a reality through only dreams; it takes persistence, dedication, and hard work.
+My name is Brian Chung, and I'm currently a senior at California State University, Fullerton, studying Computer Science.
+I am eagerly seeking Software Engineering opportunities to start my career path.

+Success doesn't become a reality through only dreams; it takes persistence, dedication, and hard work.
+I enjoy creating innovative apps that improve quality of life and productivity.
+When I am is away from a computer, I enjoy hiking and eating out!
-I enjoy keeping myself busy and like a fast-paced environment.
-I love drinking tea and eating out at restaurants.
-I visit LA for its food at least once a week.

-I look forward to traveling and exploring the world in the future.
-Check out my social media pages to get to know more about my personal life!